Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 And what's this we hear about you restoring a home in Wiltshire?

 I recently bought a new listed house in Wiltshire, not part of the shop or Corsham.
-It's an historic building which dates back to the sixteenth and seventeenth century with an Edwardian back.
+It's an historic building that dates back to the sixteenth and seventeenth century with an Edwardian back.

 The restoration and conservation of the building are a diversion from TV and proves hard work and fun bringing it back to life.
 The redecorating involves sympathetically filling rooms with objects, being creative, creating room sets and rhythm.

-The building has its own idiosyncrasies, it's quirky with original features and oak floor boards.
-The redecoration involves a palate of historic colour schemes and is a long-term, ongoing project that I involve myself in when not filming and to spend time with my family.
+The building has its own idiosyncrasies, it's quirky with original features and oak floorboards.
+The redecoration involves a palate of historic colour schemes and is a long-term, ongoing project that I involve myself in when not filming and spending time with my family.

 Do you have any advice for people when it comes to restoration/conservation of properties?

 Get the professionals in to do the job!
-Get guarantees and certificates, start at the top and work down, use lots of historic colours, research antique magazines and go to auction houses and art fairs to find well priced antiques.
-Furniture from an auction room and antiques fair are often much cheaper than the shops and don't be afraid re-purpose, up-cycle objects and have fun!
+Get guarantees and certificates, start at the top and work down, use lots of historic colours, research antique magazines and go to auction houses and art fairs to find well-priced antiques.
+Furniture from an auction room and antiques fair are often much cheaper than the shops and don't be afraid to re-purpose, up-cycle objects, and have fun!

 What's a good investment piece that people could buy for their home rather than buying new?